anonymous50531-cpu/Anonymous-RAL/README.md

 docker-compose run -it it-debug  #This is for interactively run the scripts.

-Conda:
+🧬 Conda

-Please refer to requirements.txt to setup your conda environment.
+Please refer to requirements.txt to set up your conda environment.

 Then refer to docker-compose.yaml to run the corresponding file under your conda environment.